vlayer-xyz/vlayer/book/src/getting-started/installation.md

 ## Supported Platforms
 **Linux**: Only Ubuntu 24.04 LTS or newer versions with x86_64 CPU architecture are supported.
 Other Linux distributions may work but are not officially supported.

 **Mac**: Macs with Intel CPUs are not supported.
-Use an M1/M2/M3 mac.
+Use a Mac with Apple Silicon.

 ## Prerequisites
 Before working with vlayer, ensure the following tools are installed: